 I highly encourage everyone to meet people from other parts of the world or even other parts of the country.
-Learn about their culture, food and their story.
+Learn about their culture, food, and their story.
+You never know what wonderful new baking recipes you might learn!
+Like how some of the Best bakery courses in India or anywhere in the world turn out to be the first step of your baking journey, the new recipes you gather from your foreign friends might be even better for your baking days!
 Many foods have been introduced to me by my Spanish friend, Enrique.
 We met when he moved to Fargo to attend NDSU.
 He showed me how to make chorizo in a cupboard in my garage (I still consider this to be one of the bravest things I’ve ever done), cook my first (and currently only) octopus and we made these cookies at Square One before it officially opened.

 Memories associated with this recipe brought me to a very grateful state of mind.
 Remembering all our friends helping as we ripped up carpet, tack strips, tore down walls, built new walls and painted Square One so my culinary incubator dreams could be a reality.
 It was tedious and hard work but our friends gladly showed up to help us out.